Quickscript-Competiton/July2020entries/IDEAS.md

 # Ideas

 Need some ideas?
-Check out some example from quickscript-extra, and some starter ideas below.
+Check out some examples from quickscript-extra, and some starter ideas below.

 ## Some examples